Hot start

-There are two very different definitions of hot start commonly used in aviation - one for turbine based engines and one for reciprocating fuel injected engines.
+There are two very different definitions of hot start commonly used in aviation – one for turbine engines and one for reciprocating fuel injected engines.

 Reciprocating fuel injected engines

 In an aircraft with a reciprocating fuel injected engine a hot start is a condition where an engine start is attempted after it has been run, achieved operating temperature, and then recently shut down.
-The engine is "hot" and hence the terminology hot start.
+The engine is therefore "hot ", hence the terminology "hot start".
 When a reciprocating fuel injected engine is shut down, the residual engine heat dissipates into the air and the surrounding aircraft structure.
-Some of this heat is transferred to the engine fuel lines and fuel injector lines in the engine compartment and, because no fuel is flowing in the lines to cool them as would be under normal operating conditions, the fuel may vaporize or "boil" within these fuel lines creating a condition called vapor lock.
+Some of this heat is transferred to the engine fuel lines and fuel injector lines in the engine compartment and because no fuel is flowing in the lines to cool them as would be under normal operating conditions, the fuel may vaporize or "boil" within these fuel lines creating a condition called vapor lock.
 This combination of liquid fuel and vaporized fuel within the fuel line will result in inconsistent fuel availability to the engine fuel pump and fuel injection system.
 If severe, the fuel pumps can "cavitate" (when the pumping chamber fills with fuel vapor rather than liquid fuel) and become ineffective.
-The vapor in the fuel lines and loss of fuel pump effectiveness result in inconsistent fuel flow to the engine fuel injectors and ultimately the cylinders resulting difficult starting.
+The vapor in the fuel lines and loss of fuel pump effectiveness result in inconsistent fuel flow to the engine fuel injectors and ultimately the cylinders resulting in difficult starting.
 Vapor lock can also occur in flight in some aircraft resulting in a rough running engine or engine stoppage.